chesstrian/qlog2db/README.md

 Database support
 ----------------

-For aditional database engine support:
+For additional database engine support:

  * Create directory for database files and scripts in principal directory.
  * Go to the database directory.